Using Raw Goods

 - Enter a 'Quantity' and search for a Raw Good to attach.

 - Click ‘OK’ to confirm attaching the new Raw Good.

 Tracking Raw Goods

-Since Raw Goods are not like other items, use the Inventory Value Report to see the state of all Raw Goods at a glance and use Adjust Inventory to replenish them.
+Since Raw Goods are not like other items, use the Raw Goods Value Report to see the state of all Raw Goods at a glance and use Adjust Inventory to replenish them.

-- Click ‘Raw Goods’ to see the overall quantity and value of your Raw Goods.
+- Click ‘Raw Goods’ to view the value of Raw Goods in inventory.

 Adjusting Raw Good Inventory

 Adjust the inventory levels of Raw Goods like you would with any other item.
 ShopKeep tells you how many items can be made with the quantity available.